 - Choose the [Cloud Backup to an Azure Storage Account] option and click [Next]:

-- Enter the Connection String generated in Section 'A' point number '5' above, then click [Test Connection] to verify you have the correct string.
+- Enter the Container Name and Connection String/SAS token generated above, then click [Test Connection] to verify you have the details.

 - Once the connection test is successful, click [Finish] and the new Offsite Location will appear in your Backup Locations list as below.
 To change the Connection String you can click the Edit (pencil) icon.